ropensci/pathviewr/README.md

 Perception Functions
 vignette](https://vbaliga.github.io/pathviewR/articles/visual-perception-functions.html).

+#### Add more info about experiments

 Now that our objects have been cleaned, we will use `insert_treatments()` to add information about the experiments that are necessary for calculating visual perceptions.

+The data from this example were recorded in a V-shaped tunnel.
+Accordingly, the vertex angle and vertex height of the tunnel, along with information about the visual stimuli used during the experiment, will be added to the data to inform calculations of visual perception (next section).

 ``` r
 motive_V <-